mohitpai/journey-optimizer.en/help/using/building-journeys/functions/functiondistinctwithnull.md

 ---
 # distinctWithNull {#distinctWithNull}

-Returns the distinct values of the list.
-If the list has at least one null value, a null value will be in the returned list.
+Returns the distinct values or objects of a given list.
+If the list has at least one null entry, a null entry will be present in the returned list.

 ## Category